 Required Skills

-Project management knowledge, skills and experience including coordination and communication with internal resources, community members and vendors; defining project scope, objectives and roles to be played by appropriate ICANN departments; development and maintenance of detailed project plans; managing the relationship with stakeholders as it relates to ongoing projects; assessing resource availability and allocation; maintaining project documentation; working to deliver projects within budget and scope and on time
+Project management knowledge, skills and experience including coordination and communication with internal resources, community members and vendors; defining project scope, objectives and roles to be played by appropriate ICANN departments; development and maintenance of detailed project plans; managing the relationship with stakeholders as it relates to ongoing projects; assessing resource availability and allocation; maintaining project documentation; working to deliver projects within budget and scope and on time.

 Ability to prepare materials for speeches and public presentations and skill in presenting educational workshops and seminars to various groups and answering questions relative to safeguards in a variety of areas of abuse and illegal activity.